dials/dials/doc/sphinx/metrology_corrections.rst

 Now to index the data.
-Although it is a well-diffracting crystal, running indexing with defaults finds an approximate supercell with the *a* and *b* lengths slighly more than doubled.
-FIXME WHAT CAN WE DO HERE?
-We don't worry too much about that though, because if we pass in the known unit cell then it works just fine.
+Although it is a well-diffracting crystal, running indexing with defaults finds an approximate supercell with the *a* and *b* lengths slightly more than doubled.
+Inspection of the found spots with :program:`dials.reciprocal_lattice_viewer` shows curved lines of spots rather than a regular grid, indicating a poor starting model.
+There are plenty of things that can be done to get indexing to find the correct cell here.
+If you have time you might like to try a few options out.
+However, if not, we won't worry too much about it, because if we pass in the known unit cell for thaumatin then it works just fine.
 We also chose to apply tetragonal symmetry immediately::

-  dials.index datablock.json strong.pickle space_group="P 4" unit_cell="58.7 58.7 151.59 90 90 90"
+  dials.index datablock.json strong.pickle space_group="P 4" unit_cell="58 58 150 90 90 90"

 The output of refinement in the highest resolution macrocycle is as follows::